Bring Learning to Life Mini-Grant Guidelines

 activities or improve existing activities that help meet one or more of these stated objectives.

-All full-time faculty who wish to create new or improve existing experiential learning opportunities are
+All faculty and staff who wish to create new or improve existing experiential learning opportunities are

 eligible to apply.
 Furthermore, full-time students may also apply for grants that assist them in completing